What’s a country that you’ve always wanted to go to?

 - With the mixer on low, add in ½ of the cake flour mixture.

 - Alternate with the remainder of the milk and flour, which will result in a cake batter.

 - Take about ⅓rd of the egg whites and fold into the cake batter.
-Continue folding the egg whites in thirds, until just incorporated.
+Continue folding in the egg whites in thirds, until incorporated.
 (Don't over mix).